TelemetryDeck/docs/articles/insights.md

 testedOn:
 description: A reference of all things configurable in an Insight and what they mean
 lead: An Insight is a configurable way of looking at your signal data.
 You can think of it as a pre-defined database query with filters and groupings.
 This query runs on the set of signals received in the currently visible date range and is displayed in a customizable way.
 This document gives you a reference to the various parts of the Insight configuration and what they mean.
-searchEngineTitle: What Are Insights and How Do They Work?
+searchEngineTitle: What are insights and how do they work?
 searchEngineDescription: At TelemetryDeck we want you to better understand your analytics data.
 Learn about the power of insights with this guide.
 order:
 ---